socialclue/proof.ai/README.md

 ### What is dhain.se

+धाएं स : it means be fast , its a slang used in Indian household, do it faster.

-Our mission is to bring data transparency to parties involved.
+Our mission is to bring data transparency.
 We are building an AI powered social media analytics tool for next generation.

+Complete open source SAAS API for you to build something around related to customer onboarding धाएं स.